 The state of Oregon is developing a new Rocky Habitat Management Strategy, the first revision of Oregon’s policy for protecting rocky intertidal and nearshore subtidal ecosystems since 1994.
 Oregon Shores has been actively engaged in this slow-moving process for more than three years.
-The basic framework of the management strategy was approved last year, but now it is up to the public to propose particular levels of protection for special sites, which is a key element in the strategy to protect these important resource areas.
+The basic framework of the management strategy was approved more than a year ago.
+It was then up to the public to propose particular levels of protection for special sites, which is a key element in the strategy to protect these important resource areas.
 Many community groups and individuals did step forward with proposals for site designation.

 Oregon’s headlands, tidepools, rocky beaches, cliffs, and offshore rocks (collectively about 41% of the state’s 362-mile shoreline) are managed by multiple state and federal agencies using a coordinated framework, known as the Territorial Sea Plan (which comes under Goal 19 of the state’s land use planning program).
 The Rocky Habitat Management Strategy, which is now Part 3 of this plan, is intended to help sustain and support the use and health of rocky habitat resources.

 For the latest updates on this process, see https://www.oregonocean.info/index.php/tsp-home/157-tsprs-amend-4.